- Who We Are

 - Get Involved

 The UFT's BRAVE campaign aims to combat bullying in our schools.
-Short for Building Respect, Acceptance and Voice through Education, the BRAVE campaign provides educators with the tools, knowledge and support to be pro-active in confronting and stopping bullying.
+Short for Building Respect, Acceptance and Voice through Education, the BRAVE campaign provides educators, parents and students with the tools, knowledge and support to be pro-active in confronting and stopping bullying.

 The BRAVE campaign provides an array of resources and tools for educators to make a positive difference in their schools.
 The union is offering a series of workshops for UFT members.
 There is online help available, from background information to lesson plans — see our Resources page.